gregoryvm/gregoryvm.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
 layout: post
-title: A post-mortem of our project
+title: A post-mortem of our project.
 subtitle: What went well and what did not.
 thumbnail-img: ""
 cover-img: /assets/img/path.jpg